m4ttsch/omscs-notes-notes/computer-networks/autonomous-system-relationships-and-interdomain-routing.md

 ## Autonomous Systems and Internet Interconnection

-**The Internet is a complex ecosystem.** Today’s Internet is a complex ecosystem that is built of a network of networks.
+**The Internet is a complex ecosystem.** Today's Internet is a complex ecosystem that is built of a network of networks.
 The basis of this ecosystem includes Internet Service Providers (ISPs), Internet Exchange Points (IXPs), and Content Delivery Networks (CDNs).

 ![](https://assets.omscs.io/notes/0075.png)

-Let’s talk more about each type of these networks:
+Let's talk more about each type of these networks:

 First, ISPs can be categorized into three tiers or types: access ISPs (or Tier-3), regional ISPs (or Tier-2) and large global scale ISPs (or Tier-1).
 There is a dozen of large scale Tier-1 ISPs that operate at a global scale, and essentially they form the “backbone” network over which smaller networks can connect.
 Some example Tier-1 ISPs include AT&T, NTT, Level-3, and Sprint.
 In turn regional ISPs connect to Tier-1 ISPs, and smaller access ISPs connect to regional ISPs.